History of Philippine Airlines: Return of Lucio Tan and continued expansion (2014–2020)

 In June 2015, Philippine Airlines renewed its partnership with Lufthansa Technik Philippines for a two-year base and heavy maintenance checks for its Airbus fleet.

-In 2016, Philippine Airlines announced the launching of flights between Manila and Doha, Manila and Kuwait City (via Dubai), and Cebu City to Los Angeles.

-In April 2016, on Philippine Airlines' 75th anniversary, the airline introduced a new campaign called The Heart of the Filipino.
+In March 2016, on Philippine Airlines' 75th anniversary, it introduced a new campaign called The Heart of the Filipino.
 The campaign was aggressively undertaken, with the launch of new advertisements which are endorsed by The Voice of the Philippines judges: singers Bamboo Mañalac, Lea Salonga, and Sarah Geronimo, as well as the Miss Universe 2015 winner, Pia Wurtzbach.
 The airline adopted a new theme song, which incorporates the vocals of Mañalac, Salonga, and Geronimo.
 The lyrics famously includes the old PAL slogan "Shining Through," reminiscing on PAL's successful campaign in the 1980s.
 The airline also released a new pre-flight safety demonstration video in conjunction with The Heart of the Filipino campaign, called Heart of The Nation, in February 2017.
 The video featured various tourist destinations in the Philippines with locals from those destinations demonstrating the safety guidelines.

 Philippine Airlines continued its expansion by augmenting its international and domestic flights.
-The airline started flying to Nanning and Sapporo, and non-stop flights to Brisbane, New York City, Perth, Toronto.
-There are also plans to introduce new flights to New Delhi and Mumbai.
-The airline also launched new flights to Clark, making Clark International Airport its second hub after Mactan–Cebu International Airport.
+In 2016, the airline started flying to Doha, Kuwait City (via Dubai), and launched direct flights between Cebu City and Los Angeles.
+In 2018, it started flying to Nanning and Sapporo.
+It also upgraded its flights to Toronto, Brisbane, and New York City; these were previously served via stopovers.
+The airline also launched new flights to Clark, making Clark International Airport its second regional hub after Mactan–Cebu International Airport.
 However, the airline indefinitely suspended flights to Kuwait, Jeddah, and Darwin, as well as the route from Cebu City to Los Angeles, citing low demand.
+It attempted to resume flights to New Delhi in March 2019, but deferred it amidst India–Pakistan border tensions before ultimately being shelved.